Skip to Main Content

 United States Code (USC)

-The USC is the official codification of federal statutes as it is published by the government.
+The USC is the official codification of federal statutes published by the government.
 There are 52 subject titles, with chapter and section subdivisions.
 (There are 54 title numbers, but Title 34 was repealed, and Title 53 is reserved.)
 Includes the text of the section, then historical notes, the Statutes at Large citation, and references to related code sections.
 The USC is published every six years with cumulative bound supplements issued in between editions.
 Publication typically runs several years behind.
 For example, the library received the first volume of the 2000 Code in September 2001 and the last volume of the 2000 supplements in April 2008.
 To update, check the annual bound supplement for changes.
 Unofficial commercial versions of the code are updated more frequently.

 United States Code Annotated (USCA)